Sometimes, it can feel like life is a uphill battle.

 Discrimination hurts.
 It can make a person feel unwanted and alone.
 Additionally, it can make one isolate and avoid new situations.

-While there is no solution to racism and discrimination (because one person cannot usually out-muscle the universe), one can apply a rational fix.
+While there is no solution to racism and discrimination (because one person cannot usually mentally out-muscle bigots), one can apply a rational fix.

-The fix is this: recognize that the racist may not be representative of the entire population.
+The fix is this.
+You must recognize that the racist may not be representative of the entire population.

 In a population of 30, there may be n=10 racists.
 While 10 racists is painful and potentially scary, all 30 are not racist – In fact, most are (probably) indifferent.